-Questions about what happens to unevangelized and the exclusivity of the gospel is more than an intellectual or theoretical exercise.
-It is attached to faces, names, and experiences.
-Honestly, I wish I could ignore the question; however, the consequences are too great.
-Millions have not heard and, I believe the Bible is clear, unless a person hears the gospel and personally responds in faith, there is no hope for salvation.
+The question regarding the exclusivity of the gospel and what happens to the unevangelized is more than an intellectual or theoretical exercise.
+This question is attached to faces, names, and experiences.
+Honestly, I wish I could ignore the question, but the consequences are too great.
+Millions have not heard, and the Bible is clear — unless a person hears the gospel and personally responds in faith, there is no hope for salvation.
 People are not protected from God’s wrath because they have never heard.
 God’s mercy and justice do not allow for a broader path to forgiveness through ignorance.

 One of the reasons many want to believe that those who have never heard can be saved is based on hopeful sentimentality.
-Many operate under the mistaken belief that those who have not heard are innocent; however, the Bible does not allow us to maintain this belief.
-Some use a phrase ‘noble savage’ to describe those who live in ignorance; however the book of Romans describes the tragic human reality and shatters the myth of a pristine/innocent unbeliever.
-According to Romans 1, all people are idol worshipers.
+Many operate under the mistaken belief that those who have not heard are innocent.
+Yet, the Bible does not allow us to maintain this belief.
+Some use a phrase ‘noble savage’ to describe those who live in ignorance.
+But the book of Romans describes the tragic human reality and shatters the myth of a pristine or innocent unbeliever.
+According to Romans 1, no one is innocent — all are idol worshipers.
 Men and women experience inward emptiness or guilt and are surrounded by God’s creation.
-Neither of these realities draw humans to God; instead, humans fashion religion (or man-made worship) to eliminate guilt or they worship the creation as divine.
+Neither of these realities draw humans to God.
+Instead, humans fashion religion (or man-made worship) to eliminate guilt, or they worship the creation as divine.
 Both of these reactions violate God’s first and second commandment.
 There is not a man or a woman on the planet who has not sinned, who has not created idols and worshiped wrongly.

 Romans 3:23 says, “All have sinned and fall short of the Glory of God.”

 Romans 6:23 says, “The wages of sin is death. . .”

 One cannot claim those who have not heard must be right with God in their ignorance because the truth is, they are enemies of God because of their knowledge.